nvramamoorthy/Coursera-Slidify-Project/index.md

 I searched on web.
 There are few clues.
 But I could not succeed in doing that.

+You can see the Slide Presentation at this link : http://nvramamoorthy.github.io/Coursera-Slidify-Project/

 The Code Chunk tried in previous slide worked.

 That was a simple plot using few lines of code.